Gio0300/app-insights-enrichment/README.md

 > * Ability to get/set the properties used to generate the W3C traceparent header (traceId, spanId, traceFlags)
 > * Set values in the object context container for other listeners called after the current one, as well as this context object is also made available to all dependency initializers.

 The first and third bullet above are what we need for our solution.
-Access to the XHR instance and the init argument of the fetch api means we can inspect those objects to determine if the request was aborted.
-The capabilities offered by the third bullet allows us to bubble the information we need to the dependency initializers and eventually the telemetry initializer.
+Access to the XHR instance and the init argument of the fetch API means we can inspect those objects to determine if the request was aborted.
+The capabilities offered by the third bullet allows us to pass the information we need to the dependency initializers and eventually the telemetry initializer.

 ```javascript
 sdk.addDependencyListener((dependencyDetails) => {